Andessonreis/library-py/README.md

 ## Project Execution

-To run the Library Python + Django Project locally on your machine, follow the instructions provided below:
+To run the Project locally on your machine, follow the instructions provided below:

 1. Clone the repository: